 The New Brunswick Arts Board is an arm’s length arts funding agency with a legislated mandate to facilitate and promote the creation of art as well as administering funding programs for professional artists in the province.

-PLEASE NOTE to make allowance for the current working conditions imposed by the pandemic and to take advantage of online training opportunities, criteria relaxation for the Arts by Invitation (*NEW*), the Professional Development and Professionalization & Promotion components are still in effect.
+PLEASE NOTE the January 1st, 2022 deadline has been extended to January 5th, 2022.
+Moreover, the criteria relaxation for the Arts by Invitation (*NEW*), the Professional Development and Professionalization & Promotion components are still in effect.
 Please have a look at the recent update regarding the criteria relaxation of Career Developement components here.

 The Career Development program is designed to recognize and encourage arts professionals who have demonstrated exceptional artistic talent and potential, and who are pursuing a career in the arts.
 The program is divided in four components: